GBrachetta/Fattoria/TESTING.md

 ## KNOWN ISSUES

 - The two fields `type="date"` in the form in contact.html display a validation warning:
     - Safari and IE don't include a native datepicker.
-As a workaround I included a `placeholder:"dd-mm-yyyy"` as a fallback for the above browsers.
-I applied this solution found in <a href="https://stackoverflow.com/questions/35682138/html5-date-picker-doesnt-show-on-safari">this thread</a>, answer number 3.
+As a workaround I included a script in contact.html for a polyfill which adds a datepicker functional also in Safari and IE. Credit to <a href="https://github.com/Eventyret">Simen Daehlin</a> for this solution.

 ## USER STORIES
 ### For people looking for a holiday resort